NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/CPGC-Non-WGS-Solid-Tumour-Scenario.page.md

 ### 1. Recieve test request electronically (* Note a CPGC may be in the same location as the GLH or at a different location) and specimen details

-Obtained through GET /ServiceRequest or /GET Task requests (using params on {{pagelink:Home/FHIRAssets/CapabilityStatements}} to filter results) for non-routed requests.
+Obtained through GET /ServiceRequest or /GET Task requests (using parameters on {{pagelink:Home/FHIRAssets/CapabilityStatements}} to filter results) for non-routed requests.
 (Dashboard of available requests)

 OR